statbid/calculators/README.md

 These calculators are made available under the Apache License, and we encourage contributions to improve their functionality and accuracy.

+## About StatBid

+Since, 2015 StatBid has focused on helping merchants grow their profit through search.
+We are passionate about building community and fostering peer learning, believing that cooperation and shared growth benefit everyone.
+By sharing these calculators publicly, we hope to contribute to the collective knowledge of the industry, reduce wasted ad spend, and improve productivity.

 ## Available Calculators

 ### 1. [**COS Calculator**](https://github.com/statbid/calculators/blob/main/cos-calculator.html)